On an estimator achieving the adaptive rate in nonparametric regression under $L^p$-loss for all $1\leq p \leq \infty$: Simultaneous adaptation

-By imitating the ideas from the previous section, we derive an estimator that adapts simultaneously under $L^2$- and $L^\infty$-risk.
-The crucial point in the construction is the projection on the interval $[-c2^{-\frac j2(2\beta+1)},c2^{-\frac j2(2\beta+1)}],$ for which knowledge of $\beta$ is required.
-Combining block thresholding with truncation, we show that the bound can be estimated accurately enough, such that the resulting estimator attains the optimal rates of convergence.
+By imitating the ideas from the previous section, we derive an estimator that achieves the adaptive rate for any $L^p$-risk.
+The crucial point in the construction is the projection on the interval $[-Q2^{-\frac j2(2\beta+1)},Q2^{-\frac j2(2\beta+1)}],$ for which knowledge of $\beta$ is required.